python/cpython/Doc/library/decimal.rst

   people learn at school." -- excerpt from the decimal arithmetic specification.

 * Decimal numbers can be represented exactly.
-In contrast, numbers like :const:`1.1` and :const:`2.2` do not have an exact representations in binary floating point.
+In contrast, numbers like :const:`1.1` and :const:`2.2` do not have exact representations in binary floating point.
 End users typically would not expect ``1.1 + 2.2`` to display as :const:`3.3000000000000003` as it does with binary floating point.